SridharKashipati/SridharKashipati/README.md

 - 👋 Hi, I’m @SridharKashipati
 - 👀 I’m interested in Java programming , Android App development, etc.
-- 🌱 I’m currently persuing Engineering in Computer Science.
+- 🌱 I’m currently Senior in Computer Science Engineering.
 - 💞️ I’m looking to collaborate on Android App development and JAVA development projects.
 - 📫 You can contact me on sridharkashipati2000@gmail.com